How To Remove Wax From Carpet

 Fortunately, the remnants of such a relaxing night - candle wax drippings on the carpet - can be removed quickly.

-These tips can help get rid of the remnants of candlelight dinners past - stat.
+These tips can help eliminate the remnants of candlelight dinners past - stat.

 To Remove Wax From Carpet, You'll Need: